Countries: Cameroon, Ethiopia, Ghana

 Services: Assessment, Monitoring, Evaluation, and Research

-Technical Expertise: Newborn and Child Health , Immunization
+Technical Expertise: Maternal, Newborn & Child Health, Immunization

 Promising interventions and innovations to improve the performance of routine immunization systems are underway throughout Africa, but many have not been systematically captured nor shared.
 From 2009 to 2012, the Africa Routine Immunization System Essentials - ARISE - project reviewed and documented existing evidence and conducted case studies in 12 districts across Africa to identify and explore factors that drive routine immunization coverage improvement.
 Funded by the Bill & Melinda Gates Foundation, JSI Research & Training Institute worked with Dartmouth University (USA), George Washington School of Public Health (USA), Makerere School of Public Health (Uganda), ministries of health and global stakeholders under ARISE to translate findings into strategies and investment options to optimize available resources to support routine immunization in sub-Saharan Africa.
 The ARISE project had two components: Systems strengthening and system innovation.